bootdotdev/blog/content/clean-code/give-up-sooner.md

 * Does the SERP indicate that your original search query was a good one?
 No?
 Bail.
 * Does the first page you visit have a directly relevant title or first paragraph?
 No?
 Bail.
 * After spending another minute on the page are you still convinced the answer is somewhere below?
 No?
 Bail.
-* Is it likely the answer can be found more easily in the docs, the user manual, (gasp) the code itself?
+* Is it likely the answer can be found more easily in the docs, the user manual, or, *gasp*, the code itself?
 Yes?
 Bail.

 Reading the manual, perusing the official docs, or digging through the source code usually takes longer than skimming an on-topic article or tutorial.
-The trouble is, those articles often coalesce into an entire ocean of local maxima.
+SEO-spam articles often coalesce into an entire sea of local maxima.
 They tease you by scratching the surface of what you're looking for, but if your issue isn't the most common one, you're left hanging.

 Sometimes, taking the time to go deep into the topic is the fastest (only?) way to find answers to the more esoteric questions.

 ## Back to Jeffy

 I don't want to leave you hanging on this story.
 As it turned out, the documentation for SQLC was complete, but it was a bit hard to understand how to use pointers for nullable columns if you landed on the wrong page.
-There is a lot of configuration options, and it's easy to get lost.
+There are a lot of configuration options, and it's easy to get lost.

 I just cloned the repo, grepped for "pointer", and found the code that parsed the configuration option.
-It made it clear that we just needed to be sure to do three things:
+It was clear after just a few minutes of code reading that we just needed to do three things:

 1. Specify the `go_type` we want (e.g. "string" instead of `sql.NullString`)
 2. Set `nullable: true`